ginobilinie/infantSeg/README.md

 And this one is much better than readMedImg4CaffeCropNie.py, so I suggest you use this one.

 d. evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).</br>
 And if you want to read the intermedia layer's output, you can specify it by "temppremat = mynet.blobs['layername'].data[0]".
+Actually, the size of patch is not limited to the size during training, you can make a bigger patch size (than patch size at training stage).

 e. transData.py: this is written to transpose (permute in matlab) the dimension order of the h5 (hdf5 in matlab). </br>
 Actually, you can also check the hdf5 format data if the label and feature match or not...